 I need information about...

-Stages are named using a combination of 0 or the Roman numerals I to IV.
-Cancer with lower stage will often be easier to treat and cure.
+Stages are named using a combination of 0 or the Roman numerals I, II, III, and IV.
+Cancer with a lower stage will often be easier to treat and cure.
 The stages include:

 Stage 0.
 The cancer is only in the top layer of skin, called the epidermis.
 This is also called carcinoma in situ.
 In situ means the cancer has not spread into deeper tissues.